microaditi/dare-sam/README.md

 # dare-sam
-This repo will consist all the future dares given by samarth singh thakur
+This repo will consist of all the future dares given by samarth singh thakur